KristofferK/thirstyboy-badoo-bot/README.md

 TBScore = BadooScore + MutualInterests * Factor

 Factor will be 0.45, but should later be adjustable through the GUI.
+Unfortunately often enough persons won't have a BadooScore.
+In that case we will assume it is 6.3.

 # Proof of Concept
 This is entirely made as a proof of concept.
 Please also note that when you hit the login button, your credentials (email and password) will be stored in plaintext on your system.